-4-07.
+- 4-07.
 Runoff Characteristics.
 In the ACT Basin, rainfall occurs throughout the year but is less abundant from August through November.
 Only a portion of rainfall actually runs into local streams to form the major rivers.
-Factors that determine the percent of rainfall entering streams include the intensity of the rain, antecedent conditions, ground cover and time of year (plants growing or dormant).
+Factors that determine the percent of rainfall entering streams include the intensity of the rain, antecedent conditions, ground cover, and time of year (plants growing or dormant).
 Intense storms will have high runoff potential regardless of other conditions while a slow rain can produce little measurable runoff.
 The annual runoff in the vicinity of the dam is about 21 inches or about 38 percent of the annual rainfall.
 Runoff is usually high during the winter and spring and relatively low during the summer and early fall.
-Ice and snow are somewhat common but have little effect on runoff.
+Ice and snow are somewhat common but have little effect on runoff. - 4-08.
+Water Quality.
+Per the Alabama Department of Environmental Management's (ADEM) 2020 Integrated Water Quality Monitoring and Assessment Report, Water Quality in Alabama 2018-2020 (AL 303[d], 2020) H. Neely Henry is impaired due to metals (mercury) attributed to atmospheric deposition.
+R. L. Harris Lake, including the Little Tallapoosa River reach between US Highway 431 and Wolf Creek, is ranked as Category 1 (waters attaining all applicable water quality standards).
+R. L. Harris Lake from the upstream terminus of Little Tallapoosa River to R. L. Harris Dam is ranked as Category 5 (waters in which a pollutant has caused or is suspected of causing impairment).